sirisacademic/development-guide/_pages/javascript/dependencies.md

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.31.6/install.sh | bash
 ```

-### Safely installing packages from npm
-While npm is generally a safe environment to install code from, there are certain aspects of the system that are vulnerable to dangerous script execution.
-Luckily there are steps that can be taken to minimize these risks.

-It's recommended that developers at 18F follow these guidelines when installing unknown or new packages.

-npm allows various hooks to be executed during the install process.
-These scripts are where potential dangerous scripts can be executed.
-To limit this it's recommended to:

-1. install npm in a manner so sudo is never required.
-The 18F recommended way of doing this is to [install with nvm](#install-npm).
-1. check which scripts will be run on install by running `npm show $module scripts`.
-  - Each script under `preinstall`, `install`, `postinstall` will be run when installing.
-  - Each script under `postuninstall`, `preuninstall`, `uninstall` will be run on uninstall.
-1. Pull a tarball of the whole package down to check that any scripts run during those steps are safe, `wget http://registry.npmjs.org/$module/-/$module-version.tgz`.
-  - Check any files that are being run as part of the install scripts.
-  - Check that the file in the package are generally what they are supposed to be.
-1. If unsure, install the packages without running any scripts with `npm install $module --ignore-scripts`.

 ### Publishing
 #### Scoping a package to the 18F npm org
+{%include components/tag-todo.html %} Content is here, need to implement what is described below:
-18F has an npm organization called [18f](https://www.npmjs.com/org/18f) that is meant to organize permissions and packages related to 18F.
-As an 18F developer, when publishing a package, you have the choice whether to scope a package to the 18F org or not.
-Scoped packages will always be prefixed with `@18f/` before their package name and can have their permissions managed by people in the org.
+SIRIS has an npm organization called [SIRIS Academic](https://www.npmjs.com/org/sirisacademic) that is meant to organize permissions and packages related to SIRIS.
+As an SIRIS developer, when publishing a package, you have the choice whether to scope a package to the SIRIS org or not.
+Scoped packages will always be prefixed with `@sirisacademic/` before their package name and can have their permissions managed by people in the org.
 More information about scoped packages can be found on the [npm documentation](https://docs.npmjs.com/misc/scope).

 ##### Guidance on when to scope a package or not
-- A package *should not* be scoped to 18F if it is not necessary for consumers (either gov or non-gov) of the package to be aware of 18F in order to use it.
+- A package *should not* be scoped to SIRIS Academic if it is not necessary for consumers of the package to be aware of SIRIS Academic in order to use it.
-  - Example: The Draft US Web Design Standards are used by many entities outside of 18f and government.
-A user does not need to know anything about 18F to use the Web Design Standards package.
-- A package *should* be scoped to 18F if its use cases fall mainly inside of 18F.
+- A package *should* be scoped to SIRIS if its use cases fall mainly inside of SIRIS.
-  - Example: [@18f/stylelint-rules](https://github.com/18F/stylelint-rules) is scoped to 18f because it's an 18F specific linting configuration that's directly linked to the 18F guides site.
+  - Example: [@sirisacademic/stylelint-rules](https://github.com/sirisacademic/stylelint-rules) is scoped to SIRIS because it's an SIRIS Academic specific linting configuration that's directly linked to the SIRIS guides site.
-- A package *should* be scoped to 18f to avoid naming conflicts.
+- A package *should* be scoped to SIRIS to avoid naming conflicts.
-  - Example: If 18F made a generic front-end accordion to use across 18F sites, it should probably be scoped to `@18f/accordion` to avoid conflicts with all other accordions out there.
+  - Example: If SIRIS made a generic front-end accordion to use across SIRIS sites, it should probably be scoped to `@sirisacademic/accordion` to avoid conflicts with all other accordions out there.

-##### How to scope a package to 18F
+##### How to scope a package to SIRIS Academic
-- Ensure you are part of the 18f npm org and have at least developer rights.
-This can be found on the [18f org team page](https://www.npmjs.com/org/18f/members).
+- Ensure you are part of the SIRIS Academic npm org and have at least developer rights.
+This can be found on the [SIRIS Academic org team page](https://www.npmjs.com/org/sirisacademic/members).
-  - If you don't have the proper access, ask in #g-frontend or #javascript slack channels and an admin will add you.
+  - If you don't have the proper access, ask an admin to add you.
-- If the package has not been published to 18f yet, follow the [instructions on npm](https://docs.npmjs.com/getting-started/scoped-packages) for scoped packages.
+- If the package has not been published to SIRIS Acadmeic yet, follow the [instructions on npm](https://docs.npmjs.com/getting-started/scoped-packages) for scoped packages.
 - If the package has already been published, it currently cannot be scoped, so may need to be renamed.
 See the [npm documentation on existing packages](https://docs.npmjs.com/orgs/preexisting-packages) for more information.

 ##### General tips for publishing